 The workshop takes place in the buildings of the Université du Littoral Côte d’Opale: bâtiment des Darses, 189 B avenue Maurice Schumann, 59140 Dunkerque (France) (map).

 Dunkirk is located at 15 km west of the French-Belgian border.
 Dunkirk is easily accessible by train or car.
-Each hour busline 2(B) of DK’Bus Marine connects Dunkirk with the Belgian railway station of De Panne in 45 minutes (price: 2,40 Euro, ticket can be purchased on the coach), from where there is a train to Brussels and Brussels airport.
+Each hour busline 2(B) of DK’Bus Marine connects Dunkirk with the Belgian railway station of De Panne in 45 minutes (price: 2,40 Euro, ticket can be purchased on the bus), from where there is a train to Ghent, where there are connecting trains to to Brussels and Brussels airport.
 IC-, Thalys-, Eurostar- and TGV-trains connect Amsterdam, Rotterdam, Antwerp, Paris, London and Brussels with Lille (or Calais), where there is connection to Dunkirk with local trains.
 Highways connect Dunkirk with Brussels (E40, 160 km, 1h45 drive) and Paris (A1&A25, 300 km, 2 hours’ drive).
 A ferry connects Dunkirk with Dover.
-Detailed information on how to reach Dunkirk will be provided to the registered participants.
+Detailed information on how to reach Dunkirk can be consulted here (pdf - 620 KB)

-The registration fee for the workshop is 75 EUR (excl.
-21% VAT).
-This includes incluant access to all sessions, coffee breaks, a day excursion, 3 lunches and 2 diners.
+The registration fee for the workshop is 90 EUR.
+This includes access to all sessions, coffee breaks, walking dinner on 12 June, workshop dinner on 13 June, 3 lunches, 2 diners and VAT.